gndrmnn/nodepool/doc/source/configuration.rst

   ``name``

   ``max-servers``
     Maximum number of servers spawnable from this pool.
+Defaults to unlimited.

 **optional**